chrislee973/twitter-bookmark-mcp/README.md

 ### Prerequisites

 - Make sure you have the sqlite database file of your bookmarks.
-First extract your bookmarks by following the steps [here](https://twitter-bookmark-search.com), then use this [colab notebook](https://colab.research.google.com/drive/1t-bA5IjABk2pviR-9uIJMPzbGUPiwZWZ) to convert them into a sqlite file.
+To do so, first extract your bookmarks in json format by following the steps [here](https://twitter-bookmark-search.com) and upload them in that same page.
+Then go to the [claude-plugin](https://twitter-bookmark-search.com/claude-plugin) page to convert them to a sqlite database for you to download to your computer.
+Take note of the filepath of this saved sqlite file.
-  - Yes, I know this multi-step process is a hassle.
-I'm actively working on streamlining this process!
-- Python 3.11 or higher
 - [uv](https://github.com/astral-sh/uv) package manager

 ### Installation